 - Visitors are encouraged to continue practicing social distancing

 - Hand sanitizing stations available throughout the buildings

-As health and safety permits, the MacArthur Memorial will gradually adjust operations to restore additional services and experiences.
+- As health guidelines permit, the MacArthur Memorial will adjust operations to restore additional services and experiences.

 Current Special Exhibit: Command Presence: MacArthur, Media & Mass Appeal.
 This new exhibit explores MacArthur's relationship with the press and the role mass media plays in the perception of heroes, villains, and major events.
 It also traces MacArthur's evolution as a pop-culture figure and highlights the continued international resonance of this image.
 FREE and open to the public during normal opening hours.